King William Road Streetscape Upgrade (Stage 1 & 2)

 The current bike box at the King William Road approach for right/diagonal turns will be maintained.

-Construction will be delivered by Beltrame Civil, commencing in mid-February and scheduled for completion by July 2026.
+Construction is being delivered by Beltrame Civil (“Beltrame”).
+Works commenced in mid-February and are scheduled for completion in July 2026.

 Works will be staged to minimise disruptions to local businesses and road users.
-Traffic restrictions and detours will be in place for safety reasons while works are undertaken.
-Beltrame will notify businesses and residents adjacent to the works area of any short-term temporary access changes.
+Traffic restrictions and detours will be in place for safety reasons while works are being undertaken.
+Beltrame will provide notification to affected property owners and businesses adjacent the works area of any short-term temporary access changes.
 Traffic controllers will assist pedestrians and road users move safely around the works area.

 Further information